-You'll find a slow cooker (aka slow cooker) or Crock-Pot in most kitchens since this counter appliance has become an essential with today's busy cooks.
-And you'll also save on foods with a slow cooker because you can cook cheaper cuts of meat and have them come out tender and flavorful every time.
-Learn how to buy a Crock-pot™ or slow cooker to ensure you're happy with your purchase.
+A slow cooker or Crock-Pot has become essential for today's busy cooks.
+You can save on food with a slow cooker because you can use cheaper cuts of meat and have them come out tender and flavorful every time.

-There are basically two common types of slow cookers—those that are traditional in look and those that are designed to make transport easier with locking lids to minimize spills, such as Hamilton Beach's Stay or Go line of slow cookers.
-If you plan on taking your slow cooker to pot luck dinners or socials, you may want to opt for that type rather than a standard model.
+There are two common types of slow cookers—those that are traditional in look and those that are portable or "travel-friendly" with locking lids to minimize spills.
+If you plan on taking your slow cooker to potluck dinners or socials, you may want to opt for a portable type rather than a standard model.

 Choosing an appropriate slow cooker size is essential if you want this counter appliance to be practical and meet your needs.
-There's a good range of sizes (capacities) available in various brands, from 1 qt up to 6 or 7 qts.
+There's a good range of sizes (capacities) available in various brands, from a quart up to 6 or 7 quarts.

-Slow cooker size is also an important consideration if you entertain a lot, like to make meals ahead or large batches of pasta sauce and so on.
+Slow cooker size is also an important consideration if you entertain a lot, like to make meals ahead, prepare large batches of pasta sauce, and so on.
 Many homes have more than one size.
-I have a 1.5 Qt, a 2.5 Qt and a 5 Qt - I find the variety very handy.
-However, storage may be a problem for some and the most versatile size if you can only have one, is a 5 qt.
+However, storage may be a problem for some, and the most versatile size, if you can only have one, is a 5-quart.